vojtak/Earthquakes/README.md

 run Rscript main.R

-** generates map of number of earthquakes
+* generates map of number of earthquakes

-## I am still not sure what exactly this program will be doing :)
+# I am still not sure what exactly this program will be doing :)

+## acknowledgements

 data on earthquakes taken from the USGS